dadoonet/elasticsearch-beyonder/README.md

 <dependency>
   <groupId>org.elasticsearch</groupId>
   <artifactId>elasticsearch</artifactId>
-  <version>2.1.0</version>
+  <version>5.4.2</version>
 </dependency>
 ```

 Adding Beyonder to your client
 ------------------------------

-For both TransportClient and NodeClient, you can define many properties to manage automatic creation
+For RestClient or TransportClient, you can define many properties to manage automatic creation
 of index, mappings, templates and aliases.

 To activate those features, you only need to call: